Homemade Pumpkin Bread is made with canned pumpkin, sugar, maple sugar, and simple spices. If you love pumpkin, you’ll love this pumpkin spice bread!

 Pumpkin Bread

-- Mix the granulated sugar, maple sugar, mashed pumpkin, eggs, oil, vanilla, sifted flour, baking soda, and salt in a large mixing bowl with a whisk or an electric hand mixer.
+- Mix the granulated sugar, maple sugar, mashed pumpkin, eggs, oil, vanilla, sifted flour, baking soda, cinnamon, nutmeg, cloves and salt in a large mixing bowl with a whisk or an electric hand mixer.

 - Use a spatula to scrape the bottom and sides of the bowl occasionally.